-Medicare Supplement plans labeled C, D, F, G, M and N may cover emergency care during overseas travel, as long as medical care starts within 60 days of leaving the United States.
-The Medicare Supplement plan may pay 80% of the cost for covered services after you have paid a $250 deductible (as of 2018).
-Medicare Supplement plans have a lifetime limit of $50,000 in 2018 for overseas travel care.
+Medicare Supplement insurance plans labeled C*, D, F*, G, M and N may cover emergency care during overseas travel, as long as medical care starts within 60 days of leaving the United States.
+The Medicare Supplement insurance plan may pay 80% of the cost for covered services after you have paid a $250 deductible (as of 2019).
+Medicare Supplement insurance plans have a lifetime limit of $50,000 in 2019 for overseas travel care.

 Medicare Supplement Plans E, H, I, and J are no longer for sale, but if you bought one or these plans before June 1, 2010, you may usually keep it.
 All of these plans also provide foreign travel emergency health care coverage when you travel outside the U.S.

 I enjoy overseas travel.
 How do I get the coverage I need?